prototypefund/reproducible-website/_docs/jvm.md

 that use the Maven2 repository format (using groupId/artifactId/version coordinates) like [Maven Central](https://search.maven.org/) or [Google's Android Repository](https://dl.google.com/dl/android/maven2/index.html).

-Being able to rebuild artifacts published in these repositories will require some information: where to get the sources from, which environment to setup to rebuild the artifacts.
+Being able to rebuild artifacts published in these repositories will require some information: where to get the sources from?
+Which build environment to setup to rebuild the artifacts?

 This is the purpose of JVM Buildinfo files: they are expected to be published alongside artifacts as separate `${artifactId}-${version}.buildinfo` file, with content in